severinsimmler/faktotum/README.md

 ## Getting started

-Use [Poetry](https://python-poetry.org/) to manage dependencies and a virtual environment.
-To set up a deterministic build (e.g. to [reproduce numbers](reproducing-numbers)), run:
+Please use [Poetry](https://python-poetry.org/) to manage dependencies and a virtual environment.
+This is necessary (or at least recommended) to set up a deterministic build (e.g. to [reproduce numbers](#reproducing-numbers)).

 ```
 $ poetry install